open-cloud/open-cloud.github.io.old/1_user.md

 The *Privileges* tab is used to grant other users Admin privileges for the deployment.

-The *Sites* tab is used to allow Sites to host nodes on the Deployment.
-Hosting nodes is always done through a *Controller* that is responsible for instantiating and managing Nodes.
+The *Sites* tab is used to bind Site (and the Nodes they host) to this Deployment.
+Nodes are imported into a Deployment through a *Controller* that is responsible for instantiating and managing Nodes.
 For example, in the case of an OpenStack cluster, the Controller effectively connects XOS to the Nove, Neutron, and Keystone services running on the OpenStack head node.

-To create a new Site/Deployment linkage, us the "Add another Site Deployment" link at the bottom of the Sites tab.
+To create a new Deployment-to-Site-to-Controller binding, us the *Add another Site Deployment* link at the bottom of the Sites tab.
 You will be prompted for the Site and the Controller.
 If an existing Controller is not suitable, then the "+" button next to the Controller dropdown may be used to create a new Controller.

-##<a name="admin-controller">Administering a Controller</a>

-Controllers are the point of interaction between XOS and the underlying infrastructure, for example EC2 or OpenStack.

-**Adding a new controller**

-Controller objects are typically created when adding Sites to Deployments using the Sites table of the Deployment Administration page (see #admin-deployment).

-The Controller Admin details include the following fields:
+Creating a Controller involves defining the following fields:

 * **Name** A human-readable name for the deployment.
 * **Backend Type** The type of backend for the deployment.
 Current backend types are limited to "OpenStack".